Projectively and affinely invariant PDEs on hypersurfaces: -- and --invariant PDEs on hypersurfaces of and

 and the subgroup $T\subset G=\Aff(n+1)$ will be the $(2n+1)$--dimensional group

-The first factor of $T$ acts by translations on $\R^{n+1}$ and, as we have already noticed in the proof of Lemma \ref{lemPrimoLemmaSemplificatore}, the lifted translations fix the $u_i$'s and, similarly, the $u_{ij}$'s and the $u_{ijk}$'s.
-Therefore, condition (2) of Lemma \ref{lemLemmaLemmino} is fulfilled by the first factor of $T$.
+The first factor of $T$ acts by translations on $\R^{n+1}$ and the lifted translations fix the $u_i$'s and, similarly, the $u_{ij}$'s and the $u_{ijk}$'s.
+Therefore, it is enough the first factor of $T$ to fulfil the hypothesis of Lemma \ref{lemLemmaLemmino}.
 Let us consider now